Athens in spring: where to go for quieter streets, cafés and local areas

 Streets are tree-lined and calm.
 You’ll find indie bookstores, neighborhood bakeries (hi, Takis), casual wine bars, and plenty of spots to sit with a coffee and just watch life go by.
 It’s the kind of place where you can feel at home, even if it’s your first time in the city.

-Where to stay in Koukaki:
+Where to Stay in Koukaki

 Exarchia: Creative, Real, and Surprisingly Chill

 Exarchia has a bit of a reputation (anarchist stronghold, protest central), but don’t let that put you off.
-It’s actually one of the most interesting areas to stay in Athens for independent travelers - especially if you like bookstores, art, and staying somewhere that doesn’t feel like a theme park version of the city.
+It’s actually one of the most interesting areas to stay in Athens for travelers - especially if you like bookstores, art, and staying somewhere that doesn’t feel like a theme park version of the city.

 Yes, it has political graffiti and edge: but it also has tree-filled squares, vintage shops, and some of the best cafes and tavernas in Athens.
 And unlike more touristy areas, the pace is slower.
 People sit, talk, read.
 There’s a sense of community that’s easy to feel part of, even if you’re just passing through.